-Simply called "console", the system, also the computer console, represents the tool by which we give the computer commands in a text format and receive the results from their execution again as a text.
+Simply called "console", the system console, also the computer console, represents the tool by which we give the computer commands in a text format and receive the results from their execution again as a text.

 In most operating systems, the console is available as a standalone application on which we write console commands.
-It is called a Command Prompt in Windows, and in Linux and Mac a Terminal.
+It is called a Command Prompt in Windows, and a Terminal in Linux and Mac.
 The console runs console applications.
 They read text from the command line and print text on the console.
 In this book we are going to learn programming mostly through creating console applications.